IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _How do developers communicate?
-Through 'commit' messages._
+> _What do you call a function that is hard to debug?
+A 'tangled' mess._

 <!--ENDS_HERE_QUOTE_CARD-->